open-quantum-safe/oqs-demos/chromium/README-Linux.md

 ### 8. Miscellaneous

-- This guide is published on July 1, 2023, and may be outdated.
+- This guide is published on March 8, 2024, and may be outdated.
-- A certificate chain that includes quantum-safe signatures can only be validated if it terminates with a root certificate that is in the [Chrome Root Store](https://chromium.googlesource.com/chromium/src/+/main/net/data/ssl/chrome_root_store/faq.md).